polarode/hska-go-generics/README.md

 }
 ```

 The property that is supposed to be tested is provided as a function.
 The parameters of this function are used as input values for the functions that is being tested.
-Those values can be generated outside of the property function.
+Those values can be generated outside the property function.
 For that *testing/quick* needs an additional configuration, that contains the generators for the input values of the property function.
 Since *testing/quick* does not come with a generator for strings, this has to be implemented manually:

 ```go
 func RandomStringGenerator(r *rand.Rand, size int, alphabet string) string {